12 Health Benefits

 4. Monk Fruit Supports Immunity

-For centuries, monk fruit has been used in Traditional Chinese medicine to relieve sore throats, cough, and loosen phlegm.
+For centuries, monk fruit has been used in Traditional Chinese medicine to relieve sore throats, coughs, and loosen phlegm.

 Monk fruit contains a compound called siraitiflavandiol, an antibacterial agent that fights the growth of Candida albicans (bad yeast that grows in the gut) and Streptococcus mutansin (causes tooth decay) cell cultures.